Meteo-API/meteociel_api/README.md

 Then you are free to dump data with the modules: `meteociel.stations` and `meteociel.soundings`.

 ## Compiling documentation
+The compiled documentation can be found on [ReadTheDocs](http://meteociel-api.rtfd.io/).

-To compile documentation, you should have `make` installed on your computer.
+You can also locally compile the documentation.
+You should have `make` installed on your computer.
 Then you can install the dependancies and compile:
 ```bash
 $ cd meteociel_api/docs
 $ pip install -r requirements.txt
 $ make html
 ```
 You can find the compiled html documentation in `meteociel_api/docs/_build/html/index.html`

 ## License